-The 6-pin harness contains input wires which will arm and disarm the AL-100C.
+The 6-pin harness contains input wires which will arm and disarm the AL-100F.
 These wires connect to the vehicle's power doorlocking system.

-A 12 Volt Positive pulse on the Pink wire will arm the system and a 12 Volt Positive pulse on the Gray wire will disarm the system.
-The Blue wire is a pass-through wire connected to the Pink wire and the Green wire is a passthrough wire connected to the Gray wire.
-Both of these circuits are diode-isolated.
+✓ Arm & Disarm wires- A 12 Volt Positive or Negative pulse on the Pink wire will arm the system and a 12 Volt Positive or Negative pulse on the Gray wire will disarm the system.
+In other words, these wires operate by detecting a change in polarity of the vehicle wire to which they are connected.

-The White wire is the "lock" override wire and the Brown wire is the "unlock" override wire - any change in the electrical state of these wires while the Pink and Gray wires receive a Positive pulse will cause the AL-100C not to arm or disarm.
-The White and Brown wires have the capability of learning polarity - both Negative and Positive switch types will operate the White and Brown wires.
-Because of this polarity-learning circuitry, these two wires must be connected when the AL-100C is first supplied Power and Ground.
-Also, if the White or Brown wire is not needed, the unused wire(s) should be grounded.
+✓ Override wires- The White wire is the "lock" override wire and the Brown wire is the "unlock" override wire - any change in the electrical state of these wires at the same moment that the Pink and Gray wires change state will cause the AL-100F not to arm or disarm.

+The White and Brown arm & disarm wires, and the Pink and Gray override wires, learn polarity when the AL-100F is first supplied Power and Ground.
+Because of this polarity-learning circuitry, all four of these wires must be connected to something when the unit is first powered.
+Connect the White, Brown, Pink and Gray wires as needed, and if any are not needed for the particular installation, simply connect the unused wire(s) to ground.

+✓ Pass-through wires- The Blue wire is a pass-through wire connected to the Pink wire and the Green wire is a pass-through wire connected to the Gray wire.
+Both of these circuits are diode-isolated to the arm and disarm wires, therefore can only be used in Positiveswitching host circuits.
+Specifically, the Blue and Green wires are used with Type 1 and Type 3 connections.
 An additional and related wire is found on the 5-pin Main Harness.
-If the Gray wire on this harness receives 12 Volt Positive pulse, the AL-100C will disarm; this wire may be connected to a Positive trunk release wire, thus disarming the AL-100C when remote trunk release is utilized.
+If the Gray wire on this harness receives 12 Volt Positive pulse, the AL-100F will disarm; this wire may be connected to a Positive trunk release wire, thus disarming the AL-100F when remote trunk release is utilized.